Your privacy is important to us.

 - Directly from you

-- If we obtain information from you directly over phone or email, we will inform you immediately of what information we have taken, why we have need to take it from you and what we will do with it.
-We will do this by making you aware of our privacy notice through a link provided by email which will direct you to our website.
+If we obtain information from you directly over phone, email, or surveys, we will inform you immediately of what information we have taken, why we have need to take it from you and what we will do with it.
+We will do this through informing you of our processes and explaining what we do and by making you aware of our privacy notice through a link provided in email which will direct you to our website where our policy is hosted.

 - From third parties